7 Ransomware Security TipsJuly 17, 2021 | By Comodo

-So you’re wondering if ransomware can be prevented, right?
-Of course, there are various ways to avoid ransomware attacks, and that’s what you’re going to learn on this page.
+So you’re curious if ransomware will be prevented, right?
+After all, there are numerous ways to avoid ransomware attacks, and that’s what you’re reaching to learn on this page.

 But first, let’s take a ride through ransomware processes, primarily how it attacks computer users.
 That should give you a solid stand on ransomware security tips.

 So, what is ransomware?

 Ransomware is a malicious computer program that encrypts users’ data and locks them out.
 You probably know that other malware programs corrupt computer files and damage them in some cases.
 But this is not the case with ransomware.
 Its primary intent is to cease your data, make them unreadable, and demand a ransom.
 The target is to induce cash from victims fraudulently.
 Recent attacks of ransomware have seen such a big amount of victims lose several greenbacks to recover their systems.

 For example, associate attacks on the urban center town government value them quite $18 million to recover their systems and files.